ForrestLyu/learning-back-end-development/core-java-volume-I-fundamentals/note.md

 > Cay S. Horstmann

+The 11th edition has been updated to reflect the features of Java Standard Edition (SE) 9, 10 and 11.

+We assume you are willing, even eager, to learn about all the advanced features that Java puts at disposal.
+- Object-oriented programming
+- Reflction and proxies
+- Interfaces and inner classes
+- Exception handling
+- Generic programming
+- The collections framework
+- The event listener model
+- Graphcial user interface design
+- Concurrency

+In volume II:
+- The steam API
+- File processing and regular expressions
+- Databases
+- XML processing
+- Annatations
+- Internationalization
+- Network programming
+- Advanced GUI components
+- Advaned graphcis
+- Native methods

 ## 1 An introduction to Java
 ### 1.1 Java as a programming platform

+Java is a whole platform, with a huge library, containing lots of reusable code, and an execution environment that provides services such as security, portability across operating systems, and automatic garbage collection.

 ### 1.2 The Java 'White Paper' buzzwords

+* Simple
+* Obejct-oriented
+* Distributed
+* Robust
+* Secure

+Java is intented to be used in network/ditributed environments.
+Toward that end, a lot of emphasis has been placed on security.
+Java enables the construction of virus-free, tamper-free systems.

+From the beginning, Java was designed to make certain kinds of attacks impossible, among them:
+- Overrunning the runtime stack - a common attack of worms and viruses
+- Corrupting memory outside its own process space
+- Reading or writing files without permission

+* Architecture-neutral
+* Portable
+* High-performance
+* Multithreaded
+* Dynamic

 ### 1.3 Java applets and the Internet
 ### 1.4 A short history of Java
 ### 1.5 Common misconceptions about Java